richcoder221/questdb-devops/README.md

-# questdb-devops
+# Deploy QuestDB with Envoy on the Cloud using Terraform and Docker
-Quick Deployment of QuestDB with Envoy on the Cloud using Terraform and Docker
+A quick deployment template of QuestDB with Envoy as encryption on the Cloud using Terraform and Docker

 ## Technology Stack
 - **QuestDB**: High-performance time-series database